 What we will do after the Humanitarian Summit

-On May 23 and 24, the World UNHumanitarian Summit took place in Istanbul.
+On May 23 and 24, the World Humanitarian Summit took place in Istanbul.
 The summit was initiated by UN secretary general Ban Ki-moon to improve relief aid for a rapidly increasing number of conflict and disaster victims.
 The summit was the first of its kind, bringing together states, UN organisations, the Red Cross, NGO’s, the private sector and the scientific community.

 Ban Ki-moon intended to prioritise topics such as preventing and ending conflicts, as well as honouring international agreements.
 Unfortunately, the participants of the summit did not go beyond sharing good intentions and promises to make technical or financial agreements.